Donearm/cocktails/COCKTAILS.md

 Highball Glass

 _Blend sugar and Lime Juice.
 Then add ice, blend again.
-Finally the Raspberry Juice and the Rum.
+Finally add the Raspberry Juice and the Rum.
 Blend_

 + 8 parts Raspberry Juice